 I work with some real heavy weights.
 My clients have BMIs in the thirties, forties and even fifties.
 I realize the privilege and responsibility I have in talking to people about the very intimate topic of weight and body size.
 Having done this work for many years, I think i have a deep respect for the territory, but on occasion, I too may overstep the boundaries.
-Sometimes, I am compelled to inform someone that their health may be at risk when it is not their truth.
+Sometimes, I am compelled to inform someone that their health may be at risk when it is my conjecture and not their truth.
 My days are filled having very insightful and meaningful conversations with very reality based individuals (not numbers)–each with their own profound story about health and eating.
 And, most usually, my clients seem to appreciate having an opportunity to safely talk about these sensitive issues.
 Most are interested in change not because they suddenly realized they were fat, but because something else is impacting their physical or emotional experience.
 Some have had previous efforts trying to melt away their fat–others, are trying to figure out where to even start.

 When they are with me, my clients are very nice, but for all I know, behind my back they are probably calling me skinny, undernourished or bony.
 Perhaps it is time for fat people to reclaim normal and to expand the derogatory language used to describe skinny people.
 I offer hyperactive, self-absorbed, genetically under-endowed and neurotic.
 Overlooked in the dialogue about appropriate weight is that the vigilance, self scrutinizing. attaining and maintenance required is much more of a privilege than we presume.

-For the record I’d like to state that one of my favorite BMIs for women is an “overweight” 28.
-28s are rubenesque, sensual, and appear very comfortable in their bodies.
-28 is the artists’ eyes BMI–and I might also suggest the preferred BMI of many men.
-I would like to advance the Peter Paul Rubens standard of beauty and health.
+I would like to advance the Peter Paul Rubens standard of sensual rubenesque beauty and health.
 A standard that allows for people to feel comfortable in our bodies in the way that much classical art portrays.
 I actually think that when we were created in the great creator’s own image, a little pudge was part of the package.
 The correlation between weight and health is not a black and white issue as we have been led to believe.
 Some fat reserves are even protective in various respects.
 There are many overweight people who have few health problems and many have lived for about as long as they cared to.

 I am not dismissing the serious health issues associated with excessive weight and obesity.
 I see them, feel them and single-handedly try to warn against and prevent them every day of my life.
 I imagine these researchers were well-intentioned.
 But, at this point of the game, I would expect a more sophisticated and nuanced understanding of the situation.
 Based on the results of this study, I am just praying that car mechanics don’t start handing out a questionnaire to childbearing aged women about auto maintenance beliefs and behaviors.
 When that happens, watch out suburban white women.
 We will be royally humiliated.